If you continue without changing your settings, we’ll assume you’re happy to receive all cookies from the BMA website. Find out more about cookies

 Confidential, free emotional support for doctors facing GMC fitness to practise investigations or license withdrawal.
 When you need someone to talk to, we are here to help.
 Find out more.

-Registration is now open - book your place to attend this year's conference in Toronto, co-sponsored by the BMA
+Registration is now closed and the event sold out.
+Read more about this year’s conference in Toronto, co-hosted by the BMA

 Doctors are human too - a simple fact that can be overlooked when they are subject to impossibly high standards and intense demands.
 Read more about the huge emotional toll of being a doctor.